wgroeneveld/tfsbuildradiator/README.md

 ## Installation

-You'll need MS' TFS client .NET DLL v11 installed.
+You'll need MS' TFS client .NET DLL v11 installed, which come supplied with Visual Studio 2012.
 Use `gacutil` to deploy the provided dll - see install.bat in the gacutil dir.
+The provided gacutil executable is ripped from .NET 4.0.

-You'll also need to have python installed on the server PC.
+You'll also need to have python 2 installed on the server PC.

 ## Running